ijonas/satstacker/README.md

     crontab -l

+*That's It.
+Untold riches lie ahead*

 # Script support for other tokens like ETH, etc.

 You can use the same script to buy ETH etc. by changing the token pair in the .env file.
+You'd also need to change the `minimum_vol` constant near the top of the script to reflect the [minimum volume for ETH](https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading) or whatever.
 The log message saying you've "stacked sats" would be a confusing 😁.
-You'd also need to change the `minimum_vol` constant near the top of the script to reflect the [minimum volume for ETH](https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading) or whatever.

 # Script support for other exchanges